black-archives/website/CONTRIBUTING.md

 # Contributing

-This repository sets up a basic Wordpress app with a MySQL database using Docker Compose.
-It comes with a bash script, `scripts/entrypoint.sh`, that can be used to start and stop the wordpress app, connect to the database, and create a fresh `docker-compose.yaml` file.
+This repository implements a Wordpress Application.
+Locally, it comes with a bash script, `scripts/entrypoint.sh`, that sets up containers for Wordpress, MySQL and PHPadmin using a generated `docker-compose.yaml` file.

 Shortcuts:

 - [Getting Started](#getting-started) - setting up the app locally
-- [Technical Context](#technical-context) - technical decisions and information
+- [Architecture](#architecture) - technical decisions and information
 - [Security](#security) - securing the app
 - [FAQ](#faq) - frequently asked questions